DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-08-04-variations-for-members-of-the-public.md

 ### Eligibility screener

-Add an initial question to see if the member of the public has already followed local procedures, by complaining to school, governors or local authority
+Add an initial question to see if the member of the public has already followed local procedures, by complaining to school, governors or local authority.

 If they haven’t, point them to a page on GOV.UK telling them how.